 Data Cleaning and Harmonization

-For more details, visit our Methodology overview page here.
+For more detail, visit our Methodology overview page here.

-How has your hometown's general level of education changed over time?
+How has my hometown's general level of education changed over time?

 SAGE Stats allows users to visualize data in the form of series over time—in tables, maps, line graphs, and scatter plots—and download that data either in small amounts or in bulk, using the Export Center.
 The visualization and comparison functionality is easy to use, meant to engage novice researchers and encourage them to draw unique insights among the data.
 Vastly different data can be easily compared, which enables students to draw interesting correlations for papers or class assignments.
 More advanced researchers are encouraged to use these functions as well, but can defer to the Export Center for bulk spreadsheets, ideal for use in third party statistical programs like SPSS.